alexhaydock/blog.infected.systems/content/posts/2024-12-05-connecting-to-tor-from-ipv6-only-clients/index.md

 +++
-title = 'Connecting to Tor on IPv6-only networks' date = 2024-12-05T19:15:00Z
+title = 'Connecting to Tor from IPv6-only clients' date = 2024-12-05T19:15:00Z
 draft = false
-summary = "Some observations about the Tor Project and IPv6-only networking." tags = ['tor', 'networking', 'ipv6']
+summary = "A workaround to allow IPv6-only clients to connect to the Tor network." tags = ['tor', 'networking', 'ipv6']
 +++